-Trainer Instructions to Learners: So far today, we have discussed interaction tips for discussing mental illness while promoting a safe and positive climate and culture.
-We've also discussed the formal assessment form for mental health and given you tips for discussing a formal assessment in a positive light while still addressing participant concerns.
+Trainer Instructions to Learners: So far today, we have talked about interaction tips for discussing mental illness while promoting a safe and positive climate and culture.
+We've also talked about the formal assessment form for mental health and given you tips for discussing a formal assessment in a positive light while still addressing participant concerns.

-We want you to think back on all those tips and decide which tip you think is the most important when working with a participant with mental illness.
-There are no right or wrong answers; rather, we want to know what you feel is the most important and "make the case" why you feel it is the most important.
-Write the tip that you feel is most important on the Interaction and Explanation sheet.
-Be sure to write big so others can see the tip.
-You have two minutes to look through your guide and record your answer.
-Then, mingle around the room and share with your classmates.
-When sharing with your classmates, "make the case" for your tip by explaining why you feel it is the most important or why this tip holds the most value to you.
+We want you to think back on all those tips and decide which two tips you think are most important when working with a participant with mental illness.
+There are no right or wrong answers; rather, we want to know what you feel is the most important and "make the case" as to why you feel it is the most important.
+Feel free to write your why next to the tips you choose. $\bigcirc$ As a reminder, these tips are on pages 8, 9,11,12, and 15 in your Participant Guide.
+You have three minutes to look through your guide and make your choice.